Preparing for Audition Day

 ||Perform your audition pieces for friends and family.

 - Playing your audition pieces as a “mock audition” for others will help to desensitize you to the nervousness that is normal for all auditioners.
 The more you do this, the more relaxed and focused you will be at your real audition.

-- Practice your audition wearing the clothes that you will be auditioning in, especially important for high heels, jackets with tight sleeves and ties!
+- Practice your audition wearing the clothes that you will be auditioning in.
+This is especially important for high heels, jackets with tight sleeves, and ties!

 - For most instrumentalists, be prepared to audition seated or standing.
 Given the choice, what do you prefer?

 - Do not plan more than one audition on any given day.

 - Depart early so you don’t add the stress of travel to your audition.

 Degree Program Summaries